 Before being accepted as a donor

-Similar to an IVF treatment cycle, you will follow a schedule of daily injections (which you can do yourself, or get your GP or a friend to do) for two to three weeks, to stimulate your ovaries to produce eggs.
+Similar to an IVF treatment cycle, you will follow a schedule of daily injections (which you can do yourself, or get your partner or a friend to do) for two to three weeks, to stimulate your ovaries to produce eggs.
 Over this time you will need to attend the hospital on three or four occasions for blood tests and scans to check how the eggs are developing.
-Some of these appointments may be able to be arranged at Dr Gray’s Hospital in Elgin, or at Raigmore Hospital in Inverness, if this is more convenient for you.

 Following ovarian stimulation will have an outpatient egg recovery procedure under sedation which lasts about 30 minutes.
 You will need to take this day off work and will not be able to drive for 24 hours following the procedure.